-I've even been questioned by the attendants if that is indeed a gun case, and I am under no obligation to tell them what’s in the case.
-I usually just politely reply that I am there to collect my property and calmly thank them for doing their job.
+I've even been questioned by the attendants if it's indeed a gun case, and I am under no obligation to tell them what’s in the case.
+I usually just politely reply, I am there to collect my property and calmly thank them for doing their job.

-Ground transportation from the airport
+9. Ground Transportation from the Airport

 Again, the situation will always dictate your interactions.
-If you can tell that they are gun-friendly, use this as an opportunity to show them just how easy it is to fly with firearms by holding yourself to a higher standard.
+If you can tell they are gun-friendly, use this as an opportunity to show them just how easy it is to fly with firearms by holding yourself to a higher standard.